 A pig that’s wagging its tail is more likely to be frustrated or distressed than happy, even though they often wag while eating.

-A pig’s tail posture and motion communicate information about the animal’s emotional and physiological well-being.
+A pig’s tail posture and motion communicate information about the animal’s emotional and physiological well-being, but a pig doesn’t use its tail like dogs do.

 If he starts panting, there’s a good chance he’s giggling with delight, even if his tail isn’t wagging.